“Quitters never win and winners never quit.” So said American football legend Vince Lombardi in what has become conventional wisdom.

 Both authors claim that quitting is not always wrong; in fact, strategic quitting can be fantastic!

-In the past year, I re-evaluated various aspects of my life, including my financial health, priorities, career and personal development.
+A few years ago I re-evaluated various aspects of my life, including my financial health, priorities, career and personal development.
 I was stuck and knew I needed to make some changes.
 I actually quit.
-I didn’t quit my job with a non-profit completely, but I quit doing things out of obligation.
+It wasn’t abrupt, but it was intentional.
 I changed from working harder to working smarter.
 I quit some things in order to start other things.
 For me quitting was not about giving up, but about making some changes in order to go forward.

 The implications have been phenomenal.
-I am more fulfilled, am making more meaningful contributions with others, and am financially more secure.
+I am more fulfilled, am making more meaningful contributions to others, and am financially more secure.

 In order to go forward, we often have to QUIT something.

 Make your own application.
-Is yours school?
+Is what you need to quit a job?
 A relationship?
 A dream?

 The dip can be a temporary setback and will get better if you push through it.
 But it also might be a cul-de-sac (dead end) or a cliff that will be your certain demise.